 Plus, it keeps the compost nice and tidy.

 While plastic and metal barrels would likely hold water better/longer than wooden barrels, using wooden ones just adds the right natural nuance to a water garden.
-There is nothing more inviting to valuable wildlife in the garden as a pond or body of water.
+There is nothing more inviting to valuable wildlife in the garden than a pond or body of water.

 A repurposed half-barrel is easy to find at garden centers, or it’s possible, though a touch more difficult, to cut barrels in half as well.